zerosdev/Laravel-Impersonator-Login-As-User/README.md

 You need to login to the Admin account that has **admin** role, then access https://yourdomain.com/admin/impersonate/123, where **123** is the id of target user account.
 Now you are logged in as target user.

-To rollback to the admin account:
+To back to the admin account:

 Access https://yourdomain.com/impersonate/rollback